 What would've happened if you kept your money invested in the market

-It’s never about timing the market.
-It’s more about time in the market.
+It’s more about time in the market than timing the market.

 1 Example for illustrative purposes.
 Based on S&P Index returns as of December 31, 2007 through December 31, 2008.